artsy/volley/README.md

 ## Summary

 Metric is a thin HTTP wrapper for [node-dogstatsd](https://github.com/mrbar42/node-dogstatsd).
-It receives metric data from browser applications and forwards it to a Datadog Agent, which in turn handles collection of volleys from multiple sources into Datadog.
+It receives metric data from browser applications and forwards it to a Datadog Agent, which in turn handles collection of metrics from multiple sources into Datadog.

 ## Development